golash0000/SUPERHERO-SYSTEM/README.md

 # Tech Stacks used for Development

-> Frontend UI Library
+- Vanilla for frontend.
-- Bootstrap
+- Bootstrap for styling.
-> Backend
+- Firebase for authentication.
-- MariaDB (XAMPP) for Local DBMS
+- MariaDB from XAMPP for local database management.
-- Firebase?
+- JSONs for simultaneous REST APIs.